earn-alliance/earnmanagement.com/docs/features/wallet-commander.md

 The owner of the wallet(s) that are being managed by a third-party, such as Earn Alliance, can **register private keys with specific permissions on what the third-party is allowed to do with them**.

-The tool will be open-sourced so that the code can be audited for safety and security.
+The tool will be open-source so that the code can be audited for safety and security.

 ## Current Status

-The wallet commander is currently in **ALPHA** status.
-Right now there is no whitelist protection of ensuring wallet commands are transfering assets amongst wallets you have approved.
-We are aiming to quickly get the wallet commander to Beta Status with improved security.
+The Wallet Commander is currently in **alpha** status.
+Currently there is no whitelist protection of ensuring wallet commands are transferring assets amongst wallets you have approved.
+We are aiming to quickly get the Wallet Commander to beta status with improved security.

 ## Getting Started